-US struggles to explain images of its destroyed hardware inside Russia
+US struggling to explain images of its destroyed hardware inside Russia

-President Joe Biden’s administration has suggested that contrary to the footage shared by the Russian military and many other images posted on social media showing US-made military vehicles destroyed in the Belgorod Region, the equipment used by Ukrainian militants in their latest attack on Russian soil wasn’t likely supplied by Washington or its Western allies.
+US officials have denied that equipment provided to Ukraine by its western backers was used by militants to stage an incursion into Russia that left multiple civilians injured and one dead.
+The denials run contrary to the multiple images across social media depicting US-made military vehicles destroyed in Belgorod Region.

 “We’ve seen some of the reports circulating on social media and elsewhere making claims that US-supplied weapons were used in these attacks,” US State Department spokesman Matthew Miller told reporters on Tuesday in Washington.
 “I will say that we’re skeptical at this time of the veracity of these reports.”